This is the multi-page printable view of this section. Click here to print.

 Server Cache Hit

-Upstream DNS Server
+Upstream DNS Servers

 Rule Filtering

-However, rules are calculated and stored in memory.
-Each user’s service memory usage is limited to 300 MB, which meets the needs of most users.
-If a user’s rule volume is too large, it may cause insufficient memory, leading to repeated service restarts and service interruption.
+However, rules are stored in memory after computation.
+Each user’s service is limited to 300MB memory usage, sufficient for most needs.
+Excessively large rule sets may cause memory shortages, leading to repeated service restarts and interruptions.

 Summary

-To achieve faster request response, users can:
+To achieve faster request responses, users can:

 1. Appropriately increase the minimum TTL value to improve local cache hit rate.

-1.4.7 - Set Up Trusted Upstream Providers
+5.7 - Setting Up Trusted DNS Providers

 Avoid Resolution Errors